thangadurairajapandiyan/notes/helm/basics.md

   apache: # Dependency chart name
     port: 8080 # Passed to Apache
   ```
-* The schema file "values.schema.json" in chart root folder is used the enforce the chart values (eg. string type for specific value in values.yaml)
+* The schema file "values.schema.json" in chart root folder is used the enforce the chart values, define a structure, make some valuse as required value (eg.       string type for specific value in values.yaml)
   ```
   {
     "$schema": "https://json-schema.org/draft-07/schema#",